wojciechignasiak/wojciechignasiak/README.md

 # 💫 About Me:
 💻 Hi!
-My name is Wojciech, I studied Computer Science in Częstochowa University of Technology which I graduated in 2022 with a Bachelor of Engineering degree.
-I'm deeply interested in microservices and Event Driven Architecture. <br/>
+My name is Wojciech, I studied Computer Science in Częstochowa University of Technology which I graduated in 2022 with a Bachelor of Engineering degree.<br/>
 🕹️ After work I'm enthusiast of retro games consoles and video games.